The Couinaud classification of liver anatomy divides the liver into eight functionally indepedent segments.

 Extrapolate a line from the gallbladder fossa superiorly along the middle hepatic vein to the IVC (red line).

-Right lobe: anterior (V/VIII) vs posterior segment (VI/VII)
+Right liver: anterior (V/VIII) vs posterior segment (VI/VII)

 Extrapolate a line along the right hepatic vein from the IVC inferiorly to the lateral liver margin (green line).